zxlim/ICT2x01-p4-6/README.md

 - `dev`: Contains code and resources that are of "release-candidate" standards and ready to be staged for production.
 - `feature/x`: Contains development code for a feature `x` as described in a related GitHub Issue.
 Branch will be merged into `dev` when feature is deemed complete.
 - `bugfix/x`: Contains development code for a bug fix `x` as described in a related GitHub Issue.
 Branch will be merged into `dev` when bug fix is deemed complete.
 - `hotfix/x`: Contains development code for an **urgent** bug fix `x` as described in a related GitHub Issue.
-A bug is defined as "urgent" if it severely degrades the functionality of the product in production (E.g. Causes the product to crash).
+A bug is defined as "urgent" if it severely degrades the functionality of the application in production (E.g. Causes the application to crash).

 ### Summary of Workflow
 1. No one shall directly commit into `master` or `dev` branch.